 Diabetes and Infections

-Diabetes can affect the body's immune system, impairing the ability of white blood cells to come to the site of an infection, stay in the infected area, and kill microorganisms.
-Because of the buildup of plaque in blood vessels associated with diabetes, areas of infection may receive a poor blood supply, further decreasing the body's ability to fight infections and heal wounds.
+High blood sugar from diabetes can affect the body's immune system, impairing the ability of white blood cells to come to the site of an infection, stay in the infected area, and kill microorganisms.
+Because of the buildup of plaque in blood vessels associated with diabetes, areas of infection may receive a poor blood supply, further lowering the body's ability to fight infections and heal wounds.

-Foot infections are common in people with diabetes.
-Nerve damage (neuropathy) combined with poor blood supply to the feet puts people with diabetes at high risk for developing infected foot ulcers.
+Foot infections are common in people who have high blood sugar from diabetes.
+Nerve damage (neuropathy) combined with poor blood supply to the feet puts people who have high blood sugar from diabetes at high risk for infected foot ulcers.

-Other infections for which people with diabetes are at increased risk include:
+Other infections for which people with high blood sugar from diabetes are at increased risk include:

 eMedicineHealth Medical Reference from Healthwise